 But the television series wouldn’t have been possible without its best-selling source material.
 Bruce Degen, illustrator of “The Magic School Bus” book series, brought wild scenarios to life with every stroke of his pen.
 He passed away Nov.
 7.

-Matt Wisnioski, associate professor in Virginia Tech’s Department of Science, Technology, and Society, is studying show’s work as part of a National Science Foundation grant.
+Matt Wisnioski, associate professor in Virginia Tech’s Department of Science, Technology, and Society, is studying the show’s work as part of a National Science Foundation grant.
 He is collaborating with Michael Meindl, associate professor in Radford University's School of Communication, for the two-year project, titled “The Magic School Bus and the Reanimation of American Science Education.”

 Wisnioski shared how the series managed to stay relevant and how it forever changed the landscape of children’s science education.
 He also shared what made Degen’s work special.